Don’t worry, Calvin Ridley.

 You are not the first professional athlete, or even the first NFL player, to get wrapped up in a gambling-related controversy.
 Ideally, you’d be the last.
 But let’s be real; that’s likely not the case.

-Take solace, Shaw.
+Take solace, Ridley.
 Your NFL betting transgression pales in comparison to some of the game’s forefathers.

 Looking at you, MLB; your past is littered with the 1919 Chicago Black Sox and Pete Rose.
 And you, too, NBA and referee Tim Donaghy.